 West Greenland - Day 6

 Several times I had to backtrack because my way was blocked by some large river.
-One time I even used my packraft to cross a river that I later had to cross again because my way was blocked by a second, larger river.
+One time I even used my packraft to cross a river that I later had to cross again because my way was blocked by a second larger river.
 This landscape seemed like it had previously been covered by ice as well, as there were only piles of dry rocks and rivers without any green.
 The lakes on the plateau were especially difficult to navigate around, as it was hard to predict where the rivers running in and out of them would be and where they would lead to.
 More than once, I walked around one side of a lake, only to have to go back and try the other side because there was a large river blocking my way.
-As I couldn't really trust the details on my paper map, and the map in my GPS wasn't much newer, I simply plotted a course with my compass and tried to follow it as best as I could.
+All lakes and river had changed significantly since my paper map was made, and the map in my GPS wasn't more accurate.
+As there wasn't much to navigate by in this grey and hilly desert, I simply plotted a course with my compass and tried to follow it as best as I could.

-I quickly pitched my tent and got enough water for the night.
+I quickly pitched my tent and gathered enough water for the night.
 Then I lay down in my sleeping bag and made dinner, while trying to dry my pants.
 It started raining hard shortly after.
-Despite using my compass, maps and occasionally GPS this terrain had been really difficult to navigate through, not so much because I didn't know which coordinates I was at or which direction I was going, but because there were unexpected rivers and lakes everywhere.
-Most hills were also high enough to be a burden to climb, but low enough not to be shown on the map.
+Despite using my compass, maps, and GPS, this terrain had been really difficult to navigate through, not so much because I didn't know which coordinates I was at or which direction I was going, but because there were unexpected rivers and lakes everywhere.
+Most hills were also high enough to be a burden to climb and block the horizon, but low enough not to be shown on the map.
 I hoped the next day would be better.